gwdg/OpenTSDB_Cluster/modules/puppetdb/README.md

 The length of time reports should be stored before being deleted. (defaults to '7d', which is a 7-day period).
 This option is supported in PuppetDB >= 1.1.0.

+####`gc_interval`

+This controls how often, in minutes, to compact the database.
+The compaction process reclaims space and deletes unnecessary rows.
+If not supplied, the default is every 60 minutes.
+This option is supported in PuppetDB >= 0.9.

+####`log_slow_statements`

+This sets the number of seconds before an SQL query is considered "slow."
+Slow SQL queries are logged as warnings, to assist in debugging and tuning.
+Note PuppetDB does not interrupt slow queries; it simply reports them after they complete.

+The default value is 10 seconds.
+A value of 0 will disable logging of slow queries.
+This option is supported in PuppetDB >= 1.1.

+####`conn_max_age`

+The maximum time (in minutes), for a pooled connection to remain unused before it is closed off.

+If not supplied, we default to 60 minutes.
+This option is supported in PuppetDB >= 1.1.

+####`conn_keep_alive`

+This sets the time (in minutes), for a connection to remain idle before sending a test query to the DB.
+This is useful to prevent a DB from timing out connections on its end.

+If not supplied, we default to 45 minutes.
+This option is supported in PuppetDB >= 1.1.

+####`conn_lifetime`

+The maximum time (in minutes) a pooled connection should remain open.
+Any connections older than this setting will be closed off.
+Connections currently in use will not be affected until they are returned to the pool.

+If not supplied, we won't terminate connections based on their age alone.
+This option is supported in PuppetDB >= 1.4.

 ####`puppetdb_package`

 The puppetdb package name in the package manager.